RTFM - Man Page

 /etc/cron.d/checksuite.cron

-cron file for execution of programs
+cron file for execution of programs and configuration of options

 /etc/logrotate.d/checksuite

-the logrotate configuration to rotate /var/log/checksuite
+the logrotate configurations to rotate logs in /var/log/checksuite.d

 AUTHOR

-Larry Long http://checksuite.sourceforge.net
+Larry Long http://checksuite.sourceforge.net 2003-2010

 GNU/Linux Saturday, August 2, 2003 checksuite(1)